Ed-Fi-Exchange-OSS/Meadowlark/docs/DOCKER-LOCAL-DEV.md

-# Docker Localhost for Meadowlark
+# Docker for Local Meadowlark Development

+_Also see [DOCKER](DOCKER.md) for more general information about using Docker for Meadowlark in development, testing, and production_.

 :exclamation: This solution should only be used on localhost with proper firewalls around external network access to the workstation.
 Not appropriate for production use.

 These compose files require [Docker Compose v2](https://github.com/docker/compose) (which comes with Docker Desktop for Windows users).
 They provision the following services, all using local volumes to for permanent data storage:

-* [MongoDB, Kafka, and Zookeeper](../backends/meadowlark-mongodb-backend/docker/readme.md) <-- :exclamation: be sure to read for critical one-time manual setup instructions.
+* [MongoDB, Kafka, and Zookeeper](../backends/meadowlark-mongodb-backend/docker/readme.md) <--
+  :exclamation: be sure to read for critical one-time manual setup instructions.
 * [PostgreSQL](../backends/meadowlark-postgresql-backend/docker/readme.md)
 * [OpenSearch](../backends/meadowlark-opensearch-backend/docker/readme.md)